Spinal services

 LUMBAR [lower back]

-This surgery involves joining or fusing adjacent vertebrae using a graft to promote bone growth.
+This category of surgery involves joining or fusing adjacent vertebrae using a graft to promote bone growth.
 The graft material acts as a bind, helping to maintain normal disc height.
 As the body heals, the vertebral bone and bone graft eventually grow together to join the vertebrae and stabilise the spine.

 1 What’s involved?